parisUlloa/LabReport2/LR3.md

 ```

-4.Acessing the web server
+4. Acessing the web server

-In the terminal use the commands of
+**In the terminal use the commands of

 ```
-In the terminal use the commands of javac StringServer.java \\use name of your file java StringServer 8989 \\write down any four numbers youll like
+javac StringServer.java \\use name of your file java StringServer 8989 \\write down any four numbers youll like
 ```